Government and Foundation Grants

 - Transfers made more than 90 days after the discovery of an error

 Most funding agencies permit changes in budgets up to a certain level without prior approval.
-Principal Investigators are expected to understand the budget limitations of their grants prior to overspending any budget category.
+Principal Investigators are expected to understand the budget limitations of their grants and request budget adjustments as needed.
+Before requesting to move funds from one budget line to another, check the terms and conditions of the prime award to determine any established limits or restrictions.
+Prior approval from the sponsoring agency may be required for one or more of the following:

 Requesting a No-cost extension of a grant